Two very special Christmas events at Gt St Mary's Church

 These are in aid of the Cambridge Churches Homeless Project and the Arthur Rank Hospice.

-There will be a Carol Concert on the evening of the 11 December which is being masterminded by a committee chaired by Rotarian John Barrett and a Christmas Tree Festival, to coincide with the Carol Concert, from 11 December through to 15 December which is being driven by Rotarians John Martin and Paul Henry.
+Our Christmas Tree Festival, planned to coincide with the Carol Concert, runs from 11 December through to 15 December which is being driven by Rotarians John Martin and Paul Henry.

 John and Paul have organised this event in previous years for the Rotary Club of Cambridge and it is steadily gathering pace.